DrUkachi/inside-outside-classification/README.md

 ### ✔ Model

-* Used `openai/clip-vit-base-patch32` from HuggingFace.
+* Uses `openai/clip-vit-base-patch32` from HuggingFace
 * Embeddings are extracted for both:

-  * **Text prompts** (e.g. “a photo taken indoors”)
+  * **Text prompts** (e.g., “a photo taken indoors”)
   * **Few-shot example images**

 ### ✔ Classification Logic

-* For each input image:
+* For each image:

-  1. Get its CLIP embedding.
+  1. Get its CLIP embedding
-  2. Compute similarity with the **averaged prompt embeddings** and **few-shot image embeddings** for both classes.
+  2. Compare it to the **averaged prompt embeddings** and **few-shot image embeddings**
-  3. Predict the label based on which class is most similar.
-  4. Copy the image into `classified/inside` or `classified/outside`.
+  3. Compute similarity to both classes
+  4. 🔄 If the top two scores are close (within 0.05), the image is **sent to review**
+  5. Otherwise, assign to the class with the highest similarity

+---

+## ⚖️ What Does the `REVIEW_MARGIN = 0.05` Mean?

+When the model is **unsure** (i.e., the similarity difference between the top two classes is small), the image is routed to a **`review/` folder** for manual inspection.

+> 🧠 *Why 0.05?*
+> A 5% margin was selected as a **practical threshold for ambiguity**.
+It captures borderline cases where CLIP's semantic similarity doesn't clearly favor one class.
+This value can be tuned depending on tolerance for false positives or the capacity for human review.

 ---